KeeeX/eslint-config/README.md

 Instead, it is advised to provide the path to the typescript configuration file (typically `tsconfig.json`), in which case rules that requires typing informations are enabled.

+### Deprecation
+Warn when using deprecated calls/properties.
+This only work with TypeScript enabled with project types.

 ### React/JSX
 To improve handling of React/JSX, set `jsx` to true.